-Make it in grown-up fabrics to hold make-up, money, membership cards, etc.
+Make them in grown-up fabrics to hold make-up, money, membership cards, etc.

-Make it in kid-friendly fabrics to hold candy, money, colored pencils and a little notebook, tiny toys, rocks, etc.
+Make them in kid-friendly fabrics to hold candy, money, colored pencils and a little notebook, tiny toys, rocks, etc.

 Make it up once according to the pattern and you’ll have the skills to make as many as you want – in any size and shape you need.
 And as if that wasn’t enough – it’s a great project for launching into the brave new world of ZIPPERS!

 If you’ve been nervous about trying zippers this is a great first project using them.

 And did I mention it’s lined?

 - scraps of fabric for the outside and the lining